zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-procedure.md

     **Export**: Optional field.
 Flag that specifies whether this blade is exported in the extension so that it can be opened by other extensions.
 As a result, a strongly typed blade reference is created.

 1. Create a `ViewModel` TypeScript class.
 The following example demonstrates the `ViewModel` that is associated with the blade from the PDL file in the previous step.
-Change the link element in the HTML template to a control container.
 This model exposes two observable properties, but more complex behavior can be added as appropriate.

     ```js
     export class MyTemplateBladeViewModel extends MsPortalFx.ViewModels.Blade {